 Publishers firing up their computers to check earnings early in January often get a nasty surprise.
-Many niches experience lower CPMs and traffic January than at any other time of the year and this can come as a shock after the highs of the December holiday season.
+Many niches experience lower CPMs.
+Even the traffic in January is lower than at any other time of the year.

 Drop in CPMs

 Even those sites that maintain the number of impressions served can experience significant January revenue drops as CPM rates drop thanks to lower advertiser bids.
 CPMs are generally lower at the start of every quarter but can be particularly harsh in January.

 Of the three factors, this is the issue impacting most publishers in January.
 Publishers in niches with high first-quarter demand, such as fitness or travel are generally protected, but most publishers do see a decline in rates as advertiser spending drops.

 The rate publishers receive for each impression is governed by auction.
 More advertiser making strong bids supports high rates, but any drop in that “auction pressure” leads to rates being suppressed.

 The start of January sees two patterns coming together: The Post-Holiday slump and the quarterly buying cycle.